quizbowl/collegecalendar/SPEC.md

 The region geometries defined in `map/regions.js` refer to TopoJSON polygons (by FIPS codes, CDUIDs, etc.) from `map/us.json`, `map/canada.json`, and `map/uk.json`.

 For `active`, mark the expected status over 5 years (i.e. 1 tournament in 5 years does not qualify as an active host).
 High schools are not mapped as they are not part of a college circuit.
 Create an issue if interested in setting/leading mapping guidance.
-Sort nearby colleges by `active` in descending order.
+Sort nearby colleges by `active` in descending order (so that smaller dots overlap on top of larger dots).